developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/gettingstarted/index.md

 ## Sample Apps

 As of writing, the following [DataWedge sample applications](../samples) are available:
+* [Getting Started with DataWedge on Zebra Devices](https://developer.zebra.com/blog/getting-started-datawedge-zebra-devices) - a guide to develop an application to capture barcode data
+* [Tutorial on how to receive scanned barcode data](../samples/tutorial-ReceiveScannedData/) - a walk-through on how to receive scanned barcode data through an Android intent
 * [Basic scanning app](../samples/basicintent1) – uses an Android intent without DataWedge intent APIs
 * [Scanning app](../samples/barcode1) - includes ability to perform the following using DataWedge intent APIs:
  * Select decoders